bretsw/bretsw-website-build/content/author/admin/_index.md

 My research is interdisciplinary and utilizes a variety of methods &mdash; both qualitative and quantitative, human and computational &mdash; including qualitative content analysis, social network analysis, and machine learning.

-I have ten publications in peer-reviewed academic journals, and I have won two Best-Paper Awards from the Society for Information Technology and Teacher Education (SITE).
+I have ten publications in peer-reviewed academic journals, and I have won three Best-Paper Awards from the Society for Information Technology and Teacher Education (SITE).
 I am currently the Co-chair of SITE's Social Media SIG and Secretary of AECT's Research & Theory Division.
 In December 2019 I received a [Disciplinary Leadership Award](https://grad.msu.edu/cogs) from Michigan State's Council of Graduate Students.

 I hold a [Master's Degree in Educational Technology](https://education.msu.edu/cepse/maet/) and a [Graduate Certificate in Serious Game Design and Research](https://comartsci.msu.edu/academics/academic-departments/media-information/graduate/serious-game-design-ma-certificate) from Michigan State University, and a bachelor’s degree in mathematics and sociology from Bucknell University.
 I teach each of the Master’s courses in MSU’s [Graduate Certificate in Online Teaching and Learning](http://education.msu.edu/academics/graduate-specializations-certificates/#online-teaching-learning), as well as a course to help undergraduate preservice teachers think critically about using technology for teaching and learning.